thomaswesenberg/LoRaWAN-device-GPS-RaspBerry-Pi/README.md

 # Operational notes
 After powering up LoRaWANmapper is started automatically. <br>
 a) Red and green LEDs light up while initializing.
 This may take several seconds or will continue endlessly (no LoRaWAN gateway nearby and no valid network data available from an earlier joining). <br>
-b) The green LED might flash for some time until GPS fix is achieved. <br>
+b) The red LED flashes until GPS fix is achieved. <br>
 c) Pressing the button will light up the gren LED and after releasing a data packet is sent out. <br>
    If sending was successfull the green LED keeps lighting for 10 seconds. <br>
    If the red LED lights up instead most probably too many packets were sent out and pausing for some minutes is required. <br>